ceri-num/uv-larm/tutorials/handle-tf.md

 ## Record a goal position

-The idea is to record a received goal in *\odom* frame which is static in the environment (ie. the goal will not move with the robot).
+The idea is to record a received goal in */odom* frame which is static in the environment (ie. the goal will not move with the robot).
 However, the goal could be communicated in a different frame (relatively to the robot for instance)

 In python code, you first have to initialize a *tf.TransformListener*, then, you would be capable of transforming any pose in any frame toward any other frames which are connected through transformation.